rimutaka/posts/lambda-url-with-cloudfront/readme-cloudfront-guide.md

 We will add the CloudFront IAM policy to the Lambda at a later stage.

-Setting your function URL access control to _Auth type: NONE_ makes the function public, which also includes CloudFront.
+Setting your function URL access control to _Auth type: NONE_ allows anyone, including CloudFront to invoke it.

 ## Lambda URL CORS headers